whiprandolph/bestseller/Previous Part 3 - The Deepest Revolution/15 - Original - Hold Yourself and Others to a High Standard.md

 In other words, when everyone stands for what's right as a normal way of life and expects others to do the same, the peope come to an understanding of what's ok and what's not ok.

-Ultimately, I believe this is the source of rules in healthy cultures: when everyone in a group expects everyone else to give their deepest love and stand for what's right as a normal way of life, they end up with high standards of excellent behavior that let them live with a baseline of mutual respect.
+Ultimately, I believe this is the source of rules in healthy nations: when everyone in a group expects everyone else to give their deepest love and stand for what's right as a normal way of life, they end up with high standards of excellent behavior that let them live with a baseline of mutual respect.

 I believe this is what it means to have a society founded on moral justice instead of statute law.
 People can obviously still make agreements with each other, and should have high standards of integrity to keep those agreements.
 But it's hard to make agreements that cover every possible future situation, and sometimes a situation arises where a past agreement is out of place.
 If by some strange circumstance a past agreement would keep people from seeking justice, or from helping each other during a difficult time, prioritize justice and mutual aid.